verlok/verlok.github.io/_posts/2021-10-27-lazyload-swiper-images-instances.md

   ]
 ---

-I think I've found a valuable and elegant technique to lazyload images inside a Swiper instance and also lazily create multiple instances of Swiper in a page, using a combination of Swiper and vanilla-lazyload.
+Say you have multiple Swiper instances in a page, each Swiper instance containing multiple images, but you want to:

-Say you have multiple Swiper instances in a page, each Swiper instance containing multiple images, but you only want
+- download only the images inside the visible portion of the page, to save bandwidth and optimize the user experience

-- to download only the images inside the visible portion of the page, to save bandwidth and optimize the user experience
+- lazily create the Swiper instances, as they enter the page, to increment the DOM only as needed

-- to lazily create Swiper instances, as they enter the page, to increment the DOM only as needed
+I think I've found a valuable and elegant technique to lazyload images inside a carousel, and also lazily create the carousel instances, using a combination of [Swiper JS](https://swiperjs.com/) and [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload).

 The HTML code leaves a couple of images as eagerly loaded, to prioritise their downloads, and leaves the rest all lazy.